History of robots, evolution, timeline: ancient history, 725-1773, 19th century, 20th century, the origin of word robot, 2000-2020.

 A robot is simply a reprogrammable machine that can move to accomplish a task.
 C.N.C. machines, for example, have a unique code that differentiates them from other devices and machine tools.
 Due to their sturdy resistance capabilities and precise function, robots have found applications in various sectors.

-Read also: Five Generations of Computer; Ontology in AI; Do Robot vacuums really work?; How robots help in the medical field; Xiaomi humanoid robot; Xiaomi vacuum robot mop; Is robot surgery better?
+Read also: Five Generations of Computer; Ontology in AI; Do Robot vacuums really work?; How robots help in the medical field; Xiaomi humanoid robot; Xiaomi vacuum robot mop; Is robot surgery better?; General Motors history, origin, evolution, GM; Electromagnetic interference and data center, servers and hardware in general

 Note: In the blog we have another post on this topic, in Spanish, which is not a translation of this article but an independent version: historia de la robótica, cronología.